 With a view on potential impacts from effects on physical characteristics of the European coasts, altered weather patterns, and altered distribution of marine resources and corresponding effects on the blue economy, the Working Group will develop science-based recommendations for adaptive marine and coastal management over different time spans, evaluate existing policy initiatives, and identify knowledge gaps and existing uncertainties in scientific knowledge.

 This project follows on from the initial identification of this issue in the EASAC 2018 extreme weather update.
-An expert group has been established and held two meetings in 2019.
-The project is expected to be completed by the end of 2020.back to overview
+An expert group has been established and held meetings in 2019 and 2020.
+The project is expected to be completed by the end of 2021.back to overview